THEOplayer/samples-android-sdk/README.md

 ## Introduction

 In order to get a common understanding of how the THEOplayer SDKs are to be used, we will include rich example apps.
-These apps will have following characteristics:
+These apps will have the following characteristics:

   * Easy to read code, allowing them to be used as samples on how specific features can be integrated.
   * Open source code, providing common ground when investigating issues, allowing the THEO support